corlou/react-and-gatsby-portfolio/src/content/3-london.md

 </p>

 <p>
   However, later in the year, I put my foot down and booked a ticket to “Macbeth”.
-Brilliant show full of costumes and impressive props.
+Brilliant show full of costumes, impressive props, and great characters.
 My seat was last minute and I could only see part of what was happening but I still crossed it off my list of things to do.
 </p>